Hello, I'm

 (BA Hons) (MLitt Dist.)

 Lucy has worked on various stage, screen, and audio projects.
-Notably, she played Blanca in Ten Feet Tall's production of "Guilty" by Rona Munro at Granite Noir Festival.
-She has also starred in TMM Recruitment’s Christmas Advert, “Scary Tale of New Work,” and as the Fairy Godmother in Talegate Theatre’s production of “Dick Whittington.”
+Her recent credits include Blanca in Ten Feet Tall's production of "Guilty" by Rona Munro at Granite Noir Festival.
+Penny in “How To Train Your Dad To Be A Feminist” at the Aberdeen Arts Centre, and she has also starred in TMM Recruitment’s Christmas Advert, “Scary Tale of New Work,”

-In 2024, Lucy won the Best Newcomer Award at The Doric Film Festival for her film, "Fit Wye Nae" and performed in "Sticky Business" which won the Best Film Award at the 2025 Doric Film Festival.
+Lucy won the Best Newcomer Award at The Doric Film Festival for her film, "Fit Wye Nae" in 2024.
+In 2025 she performed in "Sticky Business", winner of the Best Film Award at the 2025 Doric Film Festival.

-Lucy is also a drama lecturer who works in various educational settings, teaching students of different ages and backgrounds.
-She frequently guest lectures at colleges, notably Lossie Entertainment Academy.
+In between acting jobs, Lucy serves as a drama lecturer.
+She works in various educational settings, teaching students of different ages and backgrounds.
+She frequently guest lectures at colleges, notably the Aberdeen College of Performing Arts and Lossie Entertainment Academy.
+When working at the North East Scotland College before her post-graduate studies, Lucy was nominated for the Lecturer Of The Year Award.
 Lucy also leads youth theatre classes and offers private tuition.
 Additionally, she serves as the resident drama tutor at The Gaitherin.
 Lucy has experience teaching in additional support needs, enhanced provision, and nurture settings.
 She has also taught at the International British Theatre School and led drama classes to home-educated young people.

 Showreels